VirusTotal/protoc-gen-yara/README.md

 - Unsigned integers are not supported, your protocol buffer can not use types `uint32` ,`uint64`, `fixed32` and `fixed64`.
 - Maps are supported as long as the key is a string, no other key types are supported.
+- Can not declare recursive structures.
+In Protocol Buffers you can define a message `Foo` that has a field of type `Foo`, this is not possible in YARA modules.